TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 1.Sign in TickTick on web.

-2.In the Lists view click the downward arrow located near a list name to select “Share”.
+2.Click the downward arrow of a list to select “Share”.

 3.Enter email address directly to add a recipient.
 Then recipients will be notified by email to accept your sharing invitaion.